fbrowther/Global-Warming-UK-Greenhouse-Gas-Emissions/README.md

 ### By End-users
 ![alt text](https://github.com/fbrowther/Project-1/blob/main/Analysis%20Images/Top10BusinessActivities-by%20Endusers.png)

+The top 10 activities of the business scetor (for both by source and end-users) involved- (1) the use of natural gas, coal, Gas oil, Fuel oil in industrial combustion & (2) the use of Halocarbon bank hfc 134a, Halocarbon used for manufacturing hfc 134a, Halocarbon bank hfc 125, Halocarbon used for manufacturing hfc 125, Halocarbon in products at disposal hfc 134a, Halocarbon bank hfc 32 in refrigeration and air conditioning.

 # 3rd Contributor
 ## Top 10 Transport sector activities that contributed to greenhouse gase emission.
 ### By Source
 ![alt text](https://github.com/fbrowther/Project-1/blob/main/Analysis%20Images/Top10TransportActivities-by%20source.png)
 ### By End-users
 ![alt text](https://github.com/fbrowther/Project-1/blob/main/Analysis%20Images/Top10TransportActivities-by%20Endusers.png)

+The top 10 activities of the transport scetor (for both by source and end-users) included the use of Derv (diesel oil for road vehicles, Petrol, Gas oil, Aviation turbine fuel, Fuel oil, Aviation spirit,           Natural gas, Lubricants, Lpg, Burning oil, Coal, Biodiesel, Urea consumption, and Bio mtbe.

 # 4th Contributor
 ## Top 10 Energy sector activities that contributed to greenhouse gase emission (by source).